magicvoid1/Diablo2BH.cfg/README.md

 # Diablo2BH.cfg
 Custom MapHackConfig for SlashDiablo

-Things left to fix: Unique non-weapons on the map, good magical items, crafting items(including gems), LLD items.
+Things left to fix: good magical item(while shopping), LLD items.

 Thanks to Underbent and Rob for the BH and the base config.